Terms & Conditions

 - For properties being sold through our Contract Assignment Program, there will be no additional fee as the assignment fee has already been included in the total listing price.

-- Since all property transactions are closed through a reputable escrow company/attorney, they require that funds be paid at close of escrow with either a cashier’s check or through a wire transfer from the Buyer’s bank to theirs.
+- Funds are to be paid at close of escrow with either a certified cashier’s check or through a wire transfer from the Buyer’s bank.

 - Yes, giving a larger down payment amount is fine.
 Obviously this will reduce the amount of the monthly payment amount so we will need to know the down payment amount so that we can prepare the loan documents accordingly.
-Our goal is to make payments affordable so we are happy to work with Buyers on this (our minimum monthly payment is $60.00).
+Our goal is to make payments affordable so we are happy to work with Buyers on this.
 Additional monthly payments can be made at any time without any form of pre-payment penalty or fee.

 - No qualifying is necessary to receive a loan from us for any of our owner-financed properties.
 If you have the down payment you are approved.
 Our mission is to make property ownership affordable for as many people as possible, therefore, no formal qualifications are required.
 It is very simple… Buyers want to buy a piece of land and we want to sell it to them.
 That’s it.
 Bankruptcies are even okay.

 How long can I finance the property?